 After the war he was tried for war crimes and and released with too little evidence.
 He became an advisor to Harvard historian Bruce C Hopper on his studies of World War II.
 He then became and advisor to the Argentine Air Force.

 He wrote several books.
 One, The Life and Death of the Luftwaffe (1967 Ballantine Books) was critical of the German High Command.
-In particular he cited their failure to listen to the officers warnings of the way events were unfolding on the German loss of WWII.
+In particular he cited the leaderships failure to listen to the intelligence officers warnings of the way events were unfolding for the Luftwaffe during the Battle of Britain.
+The Luftwaffe never recovered from it’s beating and Baumbach believed this was one of the causes of the German loss in WWII.

 Baumbach died in 1953, crashing while testing a British Lancaster bomber in Argentina.